sul-dlss-labs/stl-tsl-archive/README.md

-This repository contains a configuration for archiving the [The Special Tribunal for Lebanon].
+This repository contains a configuration for archiving the [The Special Tribunal for Lebanon] using [browsertrix-crawler].
 It contains a [custom-behavior] to automatically select and download PDFs that aren't fetched by browsertrix-crawler's standard behaviors or Archive-It.

 [The Special Tribunal for Lebanon]: https://www.stl-tsl.org/en
 [browsertrix-crawler]: https://github.com/webrecorder/browsertrix-behavior